ageorgakakis/EnsembleVariability/FORTRAN/README.md

 the following line reads the MCMC chains produced by MultiNest to determine the median of parameters and their uncertainties, estimate confidence intervals for e.g. the black-hole mass vs stellar mass relation, etc.

 `call readchains()`

+The model that is fit to the observations is defined in `model.f90`:

+`subroutine Model3XX(mySample, alpha, beta)`